Egypt–Yugoslavia relations: Post-1952 period

 It is believed that in 1954 Egypt supported Yugoslav efforts to initiate its military assistance to the National Liberation Front of Algeria by nominally purchasing Yugoslav weapons which was then transferred to Algeria.
 On his return trip from India, President Tito and President of Egypt Gamal Abdel Nasser met for the first time in 1954 on the Yugoslav training ship Galeb in Suez Canal.
 Yugoslav side rejected the idea that president should visit Cairo stating that the visit would be inappropriately short, while in effect it wanted not to antagonize Israel hoping that Belgrade may facilitate in de-escalation of the Arab–Israeli conflict.
 Together with India, Egypt and Yugoslavia played crucial role in the establishment of the Non-Aligned Movement.
-Meeting between Yugoslav President Josip Broz Tito, Indian Prime Minister Jawaharlal Nehru and President of Egypt Gamal Abdel Nasser took place on the Brijuni Islands in the Yugoslav constituent Socialist Republic of Croatia on 19 July 1956.
+Brioni Meeting between Yugoslav President Josip Broz Tito, Indian Prime Minister Jawaharlal Nehru and President of Egypt Gamal Abdel Nasser took place on the Brijuni Islands in the Yugoslav constituent Socialist Republic of Croatia on 19 July 1956.
 Three leaders signed a document expressing that: "Peace cannot be achieved via division, but via striving for collective security on the global scale.
 Achieved by the expansion of the area of freedom, as well as through the ending of domination of one country over another."
 Formal contacts between Yugoslav and the Unified Egyptian Communist Party were established only in 1956 in an effort by the Egyptian party to distance itself from Soviet dependence after the 20th Congress and cooperate with Nasser.
 In February 1958 delegation of the Islamic Community of Yugoslavia visited Egypt where it reached an agreement with the Al-Azhar University on education of students from Yugoslavia.
 Yugoslav authorities preferred its Muslim citizens to receive higher religious education in Egypt or Algeria rather than Saudi Arabia, yet popularity of Cairo was decreasing due to perception of highly demanding study program leading some to University of Baghdad.
 Graduates of religious education in Middle East were faced with some suspicion by Yugoslav authorities.